jonegil/gui-with-gio/egg_timer/04_button_low.md

 ### Comments

-This we can work with:
+Let's examine the structure of this code.

-1. First we define a **Flexbox** through the struct ```layout.Flex{}```
+1. First we define a **Flexbox** through the struct ```layout.Flex{ }```
-1. Then we send it list of children to be laid out through ```Layout(gtx, ...)```.
-The graphical context, *gtx*, contais the constraints that the kids have to keep within.
+1. Then we send it a *list of children* to be laid out through ```Layout(gtx, ...)```.
+The graphical context, *gtx*, contais the constraints that the kids have to keep within, and any number of children can follow.

-The children we list are both created by ```layout.Rigid()```:
+The children we list are both created by ```layout.Rigid( )```:
   a.
-First a placeholder for the button,
+The first is a placeholder for the button,
   b.
-Then another placeholder to contain empty space below the button.
+Then another is a placeholder to contain empty space below the button.

-A [Rigid](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Rigid) fills out the space it is given and is laid out first, while [Flexed](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Flexed) children share the space left after the Rigids.
+What's a [Rigid](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Rigid) you ask?
+Simple - it's job is to fill out the space it is given.
+Rigid children are laid out first, while [Flexed](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Flexed) children share what's left.
 Apart from that, children are positioned in the order they are defined.

 #### Constraint and Dimensions
-At this point it´s worth mentioning how a Layout is bound together through **Constraints** and **Dimensions**.
+At this point it serves us well take one step back and look at the concept that binds all this together, namely  **Constraints** and **Dimensions**.
  - [Constraints](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Constraints) are the Minimum and Maxium size of a widget.
-How small or large **can** it be
+How small or large *can* the widghet be
  - [Dimensions](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Dimensions) are the actual size of a widget.
-How small or large is it **actually**
+How small or large is it *actually*

-There are some nuances, like what to do if constraits can't me met, but for the most part this describes the dialoge between parent and child.
-From the parent, you create a Widget and pass in the context with constraints.
-The widget responds with it´s own dimensions, effectively laying itself out.
+A parent sets **Constraints**, and a child repsonds with **Dimensions**.
+The parent creates a Widget and calls ```Layout()```, and the widget responds with it´s own dimensions, effectively laying itself out.
+As in the real world, not all children are well behaved, and as any child can attest to, some constraints from Mom or Dad might feel unfair - so there are some nuances and negotiation needed.
+But for the most part, this is it. **Constraints** and **Dimensions** bind it all together.

-As we saw above layout operations are recursive.
-A child in a layout can itself be a layout.
-From generic components you can thus create quite involved user interfaces.
+As we see above, layout operations are recursive.
+A child can itself have children.
+A layout can itself contain a layout.
+This goes on, and you can build elaborate structures from simple components.
+Turtles all the way down.

 ## Code in detail

-OK, time to look at the whole **system.FrameEvent**:
+OK, that was the high level.
+Now it's time to look at the whole **system.FrameEvent** in detail:

 ### Code